VPN vs. Proxy: What’s the Big Difference?Posted Feb. 28, 2019, 6:22 p.m. by Jonathan

 One of the biggest benefits of choosing a VPN over Proxy is the encryption for all the traffic that you get with a VPN.
 Even if a VPN and Proxy server were priced the same, the former would provide more security.

 For IT business owners who take care of the security of data and users, both the tools can be beneficial.
-In fact, most companies have both VPN and Proxy configured.
+Most companies have both VPN and Proxy configured.
 Users in the network might use the proxy for logging web traffic, protecting the organization from malware, and ensuring web content policy.

 VPN and Proxy Drawbacks